LIIK: The last of the offended – Russia’s first post-Putin diplomats

 In Russia, the younger generations are slowly entering the corridors of power and assuming positions of responsibility and influence.
 Partly, this is the Kremlin’s conscious policy: 44 thirty- and forty-somethings have recently been made governors in a move that may be part of Vladimir Putin’s attempt to seed a future power-holding elite, or even bring on his direct successor.[1]
 But the process is wider too.
 Today, half of Russia’s civil servants are aged 39 or below – meaning that they will have only childhood memories of the Soviet Union, at most.[2]

 This matters, because generations matter – not least in countries with dramatic histories, such as Russia.
 People who lived under Stalinism are different from those who did not.
 People who grew up during Soviet leader Nikita Khrushchev’s “thaw” became the driving force of perestroika in the late 1980s.
 By contrast, the generation that was born in the 1950s and entered adulthood in the 1970s became the “most Soviet” generation of all: according to Russian political scientist Ekaterina Schulman, “they were educated by the Soviet system, they invested in it, adapted to its cynicism, and then saw it collapse.”[3]
 Members of this generation were of prime working age in the 1990s, and they still operate at the highest levels in the Putin era.
 This makes them tone-setters of sorts – which can lead observers to conclude that society at large must share their values.
-But, in reality, younger Russians will not necessarily have the same worldview.
+But, in reality, younger Russians will not necessarily have the same world view.

 This paper presents a portrait of the people now entering Russia’s foreign policy circles, those who are set to become increasingly influential in the decades to come.
 Who are they; where do they come from; what motivates them; and what do they think of Russia, the West, and the world?
 To find out, the European Council on Foreign Relations went to meet them in person, from university students applying for their first job at the Ministry of Foreign Affairs to mid-career professionals who now have an eye on the top posts – of ages ranging from early 20s to mid-40s.[4]